eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

 This tutorial will demonstrate how to address common issues encountered when connecting ROS 2 nodes over a Wi-Fi network.
 In this tutorial, two ``image_tools`` `publisher` nodes will communicate with two `subscriber` nodes, with each `publisher`-`subscriber` pair running on separate hosts.
-The discovery process will use a Discovery Server instead of multicast, and the builting transport will be configured to TCP, to handle large data transfers over a reliable protocol rather than the default UDP.
+The discovery process will use a Discovery Server instead of multicast, and the builtin transport will be configured to TCP, to handle large data transfers over a reliable protocol rather than the default UDP.
 This setup provides a network architecture that overcomes node discovery challenges in environments where multicast is not possible, while facilitating the transmission of large data over Wi-Fi or other lossy networks.

 .. figure:: /rst/figures/tutorials/core/discovery_server/ros2_wifi.svg